 String shelf life has a lot to do with player’s preference.
 There are artists that change their strings for every show, and there are professionals that like the gritty twang of an older set.
 Generally a new set of strings will take a few days to break in, and with regular playing, will sound bright and fresh for weeks, maybe even months.
 With all that in mind, the most tested, tried and true way to tell if it’s time to change your strings: if one breaks!

 Guitars should be cleaned regularly to prevent any permanent damage to the finish and fingerboard.
 Our skin and fingertips carry a lot of natural oils and acids that can build up and cause stains or more rapid oxidation on the frets.
 There are many products on the market that claim to restore a guitar’s finish, but chemicals and solvents can sometimes do more damage than good.
 The best way to clean your guitar is with a damp soft towel or a microfiber cleaning cloth, leaving no moisture behind.
 A q-tip is always good for the hard to reach areas or for the fine cleaning that frets need.
 We also recommend lubricating your fingerboard and bridge every few months.
 We use D’Addario Lemon Oil.

 Your Alvarez comes with an excellent Limited Lifetime Warranty that will cover any rare defects that may contribute to damage.
-Beyond the scope of the warranty, if you or someone – or mother nature – damages your guitar, we have a guitar shop that is second to none, and can restore your Alvarez for very competitive rates.
+Beyond the scope of the warranty, if you or someone – or mother nature – damages your guitar, we would suggest having it evaluated by a trusted and experienced local Luthier or Guitar Technician.